Tom-Rawlings/Resizable.js/Readme.md

 ## Setup
 Link to both resizable.js and resizable-style.css within the webpage and call:
- ``Resizable.initialise(parentId, sizes)``
+ ``Resizable.initialise(parentId, sizes, resizerThickness)``
 Where "parentId" is the element ID of the parent \<div> containing your resizable windows and "sizes" is an object literal containing the size values for how much space a child window will initally occupy within its parent (i.e. how far along the resizer line will appear).
 An empty object ``{}``will cause it to default to equal sizes.
+The third argument "resizerThickness" allows you to specify how thick the dividing lines will be.
+This is optional and will default to 4px.

 Example:
 ```js